 We didn’t try it but tea drinkers may want to try Sun Moon Lake’s tea as well.
 Sun Moon Lake tea refers to a type of Taiwanese black tea that’s known to have a sweet and mellow flavor.

 A few minutes’ walk from Ita Thao Shopping Street is the Sun Moon Lake Ropeway.
 A roundtrip ticket on the ropeway is already included in several versions of the Sun Moon Lake Pass.
 Otherwise, it costs NTD 300 per person.

 The Sun Moon Lake Ropeway connects Ita Thao with the Formosan Aboriginal Culture Village.
+A ride on the ropeway with a view of the lake and the surrounding mountains is a must on any Sun Moon Lake itinerary.
 It takes about ten minutes each way and covers a distance of around 1,877 meters (6,158 ft).

 I’m not that into cable cars but this really does give you the best views of the lake.
 Some people have said that your trip to Sun Moon Lake wouldn’t be complete without it.
 The ropeway operates from 10:30AM till 4PM on weekdays and 10AM till 4:30PM on weekends and holidays.

 At the end of the ropeway is the Formosan Aboriginal Culture Village which is an amusement park with an aboriginal theme.
 We didn’t go in but the cost of entry is NTD 850 for adults and NTD 650 for children, inclusive of ropeway roundtrip tickets.

 If you purchased the NTD 1,250 Sun Moon Lake Pass, then it already includes entry into the amusement park.
 If you don’t plan on spending time at the park, then there’s little else for you to do than take the ropeway back to Ita Thao and eat.
 That’s what we did.